backdrop-contrib/batch_add_terms/README.md

 preceding the term to indicate the term is a child of the previous term in the list.

+There are options to skip duplicates of existing terms, and to choose the language to assign each term in the list if multilingual support is enabled for the vocabulary.

 ## Installation

 * Install this module using the official [Backdrop CMS instructions](https://backdropcms.org/guide/modules).